-The national average cost to remodel a bathroom is $3,500.
-However, prices range from $4,500 to $10,000 depending on the size and extent of the project.
+The national average cost to remodel a bathroom is $5,000.
+However, bathroom renovation costs can range from $328-$12,900, depending on your bathroom's size and the extent of the project.

 So what will a bathroom remodeling contractor charge you?
-Take a look at the numbers, and get free estimates from remodeling contractors near you.
+Take a look at the numbers, learn how to estimate bathroom remodeling costs near you.

 What's in this cost guide?